VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 [Integrating with GPU](/programming-guide/MiniGUIProgGuidePart3Chapter05.md)
 in the [MiniGUI Programming Guide](/programming-guide/README.md).

-## Restrictions
+## Precautions

-Currently (MiniGUI 4.0.4), the `drm` NEWGAL engine does not provide support for MiniGUI-Processes run-time mode.
-We will enhance this in the subsequent version of MiniGUI.

-Also note that when you use the hardware accelerating driver, MiniGUI app may need the root privilege to call `drmSetMaster` to set the video mode.
+Since MiniGUI 4.0.7/5.0.0, the DRM engine provides complete support for the MiniGUI-Processes runtime mode.
+However, you need to pay attention for the following matter:

+The server (`mginit`) needs the root privilege to call `drmSetMaster` to act as the master process of Linux DRI.
+Only after the client was authenticated through the server (`mginit`), the client can get the rights to allocate buffer from the GPU.
+Otherwise, the client processes will failed to initialize the hardware accelerated DRM engine driver.

-However, under MiniGUI-Processes run-time mode, only the server (`mginit`) will need this privilege when you use the future `drm` engine.
+Also note that, only the server (`mginit`) needs the root privilege.

+## Known Issues

+The following known issues are about hardware cursor of DRM engine (only for MiniGUI 5.0.0):

+- `drmSetCursor2` and `drmMoveCursor` do not work correctly in DRM engine.
+  Libdrm does not provide an interface to set the correct cursor plane, and it seems that X held the cursor plane on my Linux PC.
+- When using a AR24 plane for cursor, `drmSetPlane` seems having a bad performance.

 ## Future Features

 In the near future, the MiniGUI team will:

-* Enhance `drm` engine to support MiniGUI-Processes run-time mode.
 * Enhance `drm` engine to support video plane/overlay.